throwaway-83b7cb0c933a/paytm-challenge/README.md

 There were 1,158,500 events in the log, with 90,544 distinct IP addresses.

 There were 110,835 putative sessions.
-20,291 sessions had only a single request registered within the given session time limit: excluding these, 88,865 sessions were analyzed further.
+20,291 sessions had only a single request registered within the given session time limit; excluding these, 88,865 sessions were analyzed further.

 ### Responses to the Coding Challenge

 1. The average session time was *2 minutes 6 seconds*.
-This may change depending on how a session is defined: please see my discussion below.
+This may change depending on how a session is defined.
+Please see my discussion below.

 2. The three sessions -- _not_ users -- with the most unique URL visits per session were: